 - Fast: It should feel instant.

 I created a simple utility, blogApi.ts, that reads directly from the file system.
-It uses gray-matter to parse the frontmatter and a remark/rehype pipeline—specifically rehype-pretty-code—to process the content.
+It uses gray-matter to parse frontmatter and a remark/rehype pipeline, including rehype-pretty-code, to process the content.

 Next.js makes it straightforward to turn a folder of markdown files into routes.
 I used generateStaticParams to tell Next.js which paths to build at compile time: